Skip to main content

 Verify the signature

 Each delivery is signed so you can confirm it genuinely came from Wayex and was not tampered with.
-Wayex sends the signature in the X-Wayex-Signature header, formatted as sha256=<hex>, where <hex> is the HMAC-SHA256 of the raw request body keyed by your endpoint’s signing secret (returned once when you create the endpoint).
+Wayex sends the signature in the X-Wayex-Signature header, formatted as sha256=<hex>, where <hex> is the HMAC-SHA256 of the raw request body, keyed by the signing secret you supplied in the secret field when you created the subscription.
+Wayex stores that secret encrypted and never returns it in any response, so verification uses the copy you kept.

 1